Responsive image

 Q: How bad are the bugs?

-A: Depending on the year, the mosquitos can range from just annoying to vicious, especially near the water around sunrise and sunset.
+A: Depending on the year, the mosquitos can range from almost nonexistent to vicious, especially near the water around sunrise and sunset.
 In addition to bug spray, you may want to bring a head net.
 We've also found Thermacell devices to be pretty effective

 Q: Can we fish?

-A: Yes, many lakes in the area are filled with hungry trout, mostly pan-sized.
+A: Yes, the lakes and creeks in the area are filled with hungry trout, mostly pan-sized.
 However, a CA fishing license must be purchased in advance.
 Licenses are not available at the pack station or in the wilderness.

 Q: Is there a maximum allowable weight for participants?